-The Mekong Delta, the place where the great river splits into trails, paths and waterways, is supposed to be one of Vietnam’s most beautiful attractions.
+The Mekong Delta, the place where the great river splits into trails, paths and waterways, is supposed to be one of Vietnam’s most beautiful attraction places.
 Naturally, you should decide to book a one-day tour from Saigon.
 You'll experience so many wonderful things in Mekong Delta tour.

 In fact, “cool” is the word I would use to describe the whole day trip I went on to the Mekong Delta.
 I was expecting to enjoy it, but, seeing as how it came towards the end of our tour and we’d already had so many amazing adventures - from an overnight cruise at Ha Long Bay to cycling through the countryside to getting custom-tailored clothing made in Hoi An - that I wasn’t sure Vietnam could possibly top itself.

 But then we were heading to the Mekong Delta.
 And then we were getting on a boat.
 And then we were learning about how the Delta is the agricultural heart of southern Vietnam; how the Delta is also one of the most important fishing regions in all of Vietnam.

 And then we were climbing into those small sampan boats, our conical hats in place, to cruise through the canals and quiet waterways of the Delta.
 As the local man rowing our boat took long, sure strokes to propel us through the groves of water coconut trees, we all marveled at the beauty of this part of Vietnam.
 At the simpleness.
 And at the silence.